 With Mega you can share folders and collaborate with other people, it also supports chat functionality so that you can chat with other collaborators without leaving the panel.
 It also comes with browser extensions for all major internet browsers which gives you the opportunity to quickly access your files.

-Despite having cross-platform compatibility and offering responsive and smooth working environment, Dropbox still needs to cover the gaps in their features list.
+Despite having cross-platform compatibility and offering a responsive and smooth working environment, Dropbox still needs to cover the gaps in its features list.
 Many users have asked us on mail about Dropbox alternatives as the free storage space offered by Dropbox is insufficient.

 We have built this list of 7 Best Dropbox alternatives and included the most promising and reliable cloud storage services available in the market.
 We are pretty sure that your hunt for the best Dropbox alternative has finally come to an end.